lambdageek/gamble/README.md

   * command line: `tar xzf prob-snapshot-vvvvvvv.tar.gz`
 3. Set the environment variable PLTADDONDIR to the directory that hosts the user-specific Racket configuration.
-  * `export PLTADDONDIR=$ADDONDIR/.racket`
+  * `export PLTADDONDIR=$ENGROOT/.racket`
   * `mkdir $PLDADDONDIR`
 3. Install the snapshot version of `prob` as a Racket package.
   * `raco pkg install --link prob-snapshot-vvvv/prob`

-To run prob, ensure that PLTADDONDIR is set and star Racket.
+To run prob, ensure that PLTADDONDIR is set and start Racket.